University of Chester

-The University of Chester is a public institution and as such, it is reviewed and audited on a regular basis by a number of government agencies.
-It is committed to maintaining high academic standards, in fact the quality of educational provision at the University of Chester have been praised by higher education watchdogs (QAA and OFSTED).
+The University of Chester is a public institution and as such, is reviewed and audited regularly by numerous government agencies.
+We are committed to maintaining high academic standards and the quality of our educational provision has been praised by higher education evaluators such as QAA and OFSTED.

-- Accounting and Finance top 15 (Guardian League Table 2017)
+- Accounting and Finance 21st in the UK (Guardian League Table 2018)

-Our campuses have excellent teaching, study and recreational facilities.
-These include state-of-the-art lecture theatres, open-access computer facilities, modern science/skills/language laboratories, a modern library which holds approximately 350,000 books, a virtual library with a collection of more than 15,000 electronic books and 13,000 electronic journals and is accessible even off campus via any networked computer.
-Other facilities include numerous catering venues, 24-hour security, the Students’ Union Centre and bar/club, bookshop, chapel and faith space, bank, ATM cashpoint and launderette.
+Our campuses have excellent teaching, study and recreational facilities including state-of-the-art lecture theatres, open-access computer facilities, modern science/skills/language laboratories, a modern library which holds approximately 350,000 books, a virtual library of more than 15,000 electronic books and 13,000 electronic journals, which is accessible off campus via any networked computer.
+Other facilities include numerous catering venues, 24-hour security, the Students’ Union Centre and bar/club, bookshop, chapel and faith space, a bank with ATM cashpoint and a launderette.

-There are plenty of opportunities to participate in cricket, rugby, football, swimming, hockey and netball.
-Our campuses boast of a wide variety of sports facilities including: modern and fully equipped Sports Hall, Gymnasium, Fitness Centre, the two-lane 350-metre Athletics Track, 25 metre indoor swimming pool and all-weather artificial turf pitches/grass pitches.
+Students may participate in cricket, rugby, football, swimming, hockey and netball.
+Our campuses boast of a wide variety of sports facilities including: modern and fully equipped Sports Hall, Gymnasium, Fitness Centre; a two-lane 350-metre Athletics Track, a 25 metre indoor swimming pool and all-weather artificial turf pitches/grass pitches.

-- Our graduates are most employable in the North West of England (DHLE 2015)
+- Our graduates are the most employable in the North West of England (DHLE 2015)

-- Careers and Employability Department declared “world class” and awarded 5 stars by British Quality Foundation.
+- Our Careers and Employability Department is declared “world class” and awarded 5 stars by the British Quality Foundation.